 Confirmation, with Baptism and Holy Eucharist, is one of the three sacraments of initiation into the Church.
 Confirmation celebrates “a special outpouring of the Holy Spirit as once granted to the apostles on the day of Pentecost” (CCC 1302) upon the Baptized person who receives the sacrament.
 This sacrament is received only once.
 Confirmation is necessary for our complete initiation into the Church.

-If you are a Baptized Catholic and would like to receive Confirmation, or if you are baptized in another Christian church and are thinking of becoming Catholic please contact:
+If you are a Baptized Catholic adult and would like to receive Confirmation, or if you are baptized in another Christian church and are thinking of becoming Catholic please fill out the form below or contact: